open-mmlab/mmdeploy/demo/java/README.md

 **step 2.** Install Apache Ant for building Java demo.

-Please check the Apache Ant existence using `ant --h` in the command line.
+Please check the Apache Ant existence using `ant -h` in the command line.

 If there is no Apache Ant installed, please follow the command below.